 I’m not sure if it is nature of nurture, but I am incapable of throwing away food.
 I suspect it comes from working in professional kitchens, where everything is used or money is lost.
 As a result I have scraps of all my baking projects in the freezer(s).
 Once in a while I go through and take inventory and try to use it up.
 Usually this happens around the time my husband is trying to fit something in there and can’t find an inch of room.
 This time I found several batches of waffles that I’d frozen over the past couple of months.
 I always intend to freeze them, like Eggo waffles, and just toast them for the boys in the morning.
 But, when it comes right down to it, I just can’t make myself do it.
 They just don’t toast up well.
 So, what to do with all these waffles I’d unearthed?
 Bread pudding.
 It is what I would do with leftover brioche and these are just as eggy and rich.
 The result was a delightful surprise and now a family favorite.
 Strawberry sauce and whipped cream on top and you have a breakfast fit for a king, or a son’s 10th birthday, which is exactly what I gave mine on his big day. (more…)

-I asked you what your favorite Valentine’s Day Dessert is, and almost all of you answered Chocolate.
+I asked you what your favorite Valentine’s Day desserts are, and almost all of you answered chocolate.
 Chocolate in any and all forms.
 Although it was the hands down winner, there were also a large number who craved strawberries.
-Some of the treats on your list I haven’t made on Zoë Bakes yet.
-You can be sure I will now!
+Some of the treats on your list I haven’t made on ZoëBakes yet, but you can be sure I will now!
 Here are a few that caught my eye; tiramisu, molten lava cakes and a flourless chocolate soufflé cake.
 Thanks for the chocolatey inspiration.
 Feel free to add to the list.

 It is officially spring when I walk outside my door and there are stalks of rhubarb standing tall in my garden.
 To date rhubarb and strawberries are the only edible things I’ve managed to grow.
 Every year the rabbits and squirrels wait until the strawberries are perfectly formed and just about to turn red, then they systematically eat them all.
 So, in the end all I am left with is my huge patch of rhubarb.
 It may be why I love it so much, because I feel a sense of accomplishment.